ethereum/go-ethereum/docs/developers/evm-tracing/custom-tracer.md

 - `getOutput()` - returns the output as a buffer
 - `getError()` - returns an error if one occurred during execution and `undefined` otherwise

-### Usage
+**Usage:**

-Note that several values are Golang big.Int objects, not JavaScript numbers or JS bigints.
+Note that several values are Golang `big.Int` objects, not JavaScript numbers or JS bigints.
 As such, they have the same interface as described in the godocs.
 Their default serialization to JSON is as a Javascript number; to serialize large numbers accurately call `.String()` on them.
 For convenience, `big.NewInt(x)` is provided, and will convert a uint to a Go BigInt.

-Usage example, returns the top element of the stack at each CALL opcode only:
+Here is an example, returns the top element of the stack at each CALL opcode only:

 ```js
 debug.traceTransaction(txhash, {